refirst11/windcoding/README.md

 ## useMacOS
 Created to improve efficiency for windows developers, designers, and writers etc..
 or if you want to try Mac it works exactly.
-Mac's Command and Win's Alt are exchanged, and Unix-style cursor movement is possible with Ctrl.
+Mac's Command and Win's Alt are exchanged, and Unix style cursor movement is possible with Ctrl.
 Assuming running Visual Studio Code and cmd.

 ## system requirements